Google Play Announcements: ASO 2.0 is Here!

 Finally, Google has updated its in-app messaging API to allow developers to display a message to users whose payments have been declined, thus helping to prevent technical churn when users lose access to certain app features after forgetting to update their purchase information.
 Such a simple step can be key to maintaining revenues, as Google shared that early users experimenting with the feature saw their subscription recovery rate double.

-Recent announcements on Google Play not only appear to have been a direct answer to most of Apple’s iOS 15 features, but also confirm a fundamental shift in App Store Optimization, moving away from a single focus on new user acquisition reliant on a one-page-for-all approach to now offering significant tools to facilitate user segmentation, retention, and monetization.
+To summarize, the recent announcements on Google Play not only appear to have been a direct answer to most of Apple’s iOS 15 features, but also confirm a fundamental shift in App Store Optimization.
+It implies moving away from a single focus on new user acquisition reliant on a one-page-for-all approach to now offering significant tools to facilitate user segmentation, retention, and monetization.